On Farber's invariants for simple $2q$-knots: Algebraic invariants for the exterior of a simple -knot

 by Theorem XII.3.12 of \cite{GWW}.
-Here $\eta_q^*$ is induced by composition with $\eta_q$ and the unlabeled homomorphisms are Hurewicz homomorphisms.
+Here $b$ is a ``secondary boundary homomorphism", $\eta_q^*$ is induced by composition with $\eta_q$ and the unlabeled homomorphism is another Hurewicz homomorphism.
 This sequence can also be derived from the Atiyah-Hirzebruch spectral sequence for $\pi_*^{st}(X')$, which gives another exact sequence

 These are sequences of $\Lambda$-modules, by the naturality of the spectral sequence.